2015 The Examined Life/GreeceOnline Program

 In Athens, the group will meet with members of the International Board on Books for Young People, including Vangelis Iliopoulos, President, IBBY/Greece and author of the best-selling Triangle-Fish books; Eva Kaliskami, IBBY/Greece liaison, educator, and member of the 2012 Hans Christian Andersen Committee; and Vasso Nika, IBBY/Greece Vice-President.

-The schedule includes videos (videotaped lectures), webinars (live online lectures), and a study tour of Greece.
+The schedule includes videotaped lectures (videos), live online lectures (webinars), and a study tour of Greece.
+Videos are made available on the dates shown below and are to be viewed at your convenience.
 Webinars are scheduled for Saturdays, 11AM - 1PM (with the exception of the March 11 webinar which is scheduled for 7PM on a Wednesday evening).
-Videos are released in about two-week intervals to be viewed at your convenience.